Azure-Samples/Machine-Learning-Operationalization/documentation/operationalization-overview.md

 Operationalized models, deployed on ACS clusters on which Kubernetes has been installed, can be scaled in two ways:

-* You can scale the number of agent nodes in the cluster.
+* You can increase the number of agent nodes in the cluster.
-* You can scale the number of Kubernetes pods
+* You can increase the number of Kubernetes pods

 For more information, see [How to scale operationalization on your ACS cluster](how-to-scale.md).